Robust Stance Detection: Understanding Public Perceptions in Social Media: Introduction

+One of the significant challenges in leveraging social media data for stance detection is the limited adaptability of existing models across different domains.
+This limitation is particularly acute in rapidly changing situations, where shifting public opinion across various domains (e.g., different time points) can significantly influence responses to crises, such as public health emergencies.
+The social cost of misinformation and the urgent need for responsive public opinion analysis across diverse domains highlight a pressing challenge: developing stance detection models that are both robust and adaptable to different contexts.

-In addition, current state-of-the-art (SOTA) stance detection models are primarily focused on approaches for improving the model's performance on a single domain.
-Previous research has illustrated, however, that these models do not necessarily perform well when used in a domain that is distinct from the domain of the training data set ~\cite{kaushal2021twt}.
-We hypothesize that this performance degradation is mainly due to the following attributes of current SOTA stance detection models: (1) the tendency for attention bias toward events related to the given target, a phenomenon that we will illustrate in experiments in later sections; (2) the absence of target words in predicting stance during the training phase; and (3) the model's reliance on auxiliary words (i.e., words that are not necessarily the target or stance) specific to a given domain.
-Additionally, the scarcity of available training data limits the capabilities of stance detection models across multiple domains and targets.
+Current state-of-the-art (SOTA) stance detection models are largely focused on improving the model's performance within a single domain.
+Yet, these models often underperform when applied to domains distinct from their training datasets~\cite{kaushal2021twt}.
+We attribute this performance degradation to several factors: (1) Attention bias toward events related to the given target, a phenomenon we will illustrate with experiments in later sections; (2) The absence of target words in stance prediction during the training phase; and (3) The model's reliance on auxiliary words (i.e., words that are not necessarily the target or stance) specific to a given domain.
+Further, the limited availability of training data restricts these models' effectiveness across multiple domains and targets.
+Although Large Language Models (LLMs) have gained popularity, their resource-intensive and general-purpose nature pose issues in their usefulness for stance detection.
+LLMs demand substantial computational resources for training and inference, making them financially and environmentally costly.
+For specific tasks, smaller models can achieve comparable or even better performance without the resource burden~\cite{Turc2019WellReadSL,hoffmann2022empirical}.
+Additionally, human factors significantly influence the inference process when using LLMs; for example, it is well-established that different prompting techniques could yield widely varying results~\cite{zamfirescu2023johnny}.

-\autoref{tab:task} shows an example of a domain-adaptive cross-target stance detection problem.
-In this example, the two \textit{domains} differ by hashtags and data acquisition time periods, while the \emph{targets} are distinguished by the topical content (vaccination vs. mask wearing).
-Other attributes of the sampling process could account for distinctions among domains and targets, such as data sources (e.g., social media vs. news) or content genre (political vs. gossip news).
+Stance detection models can also be differentiated based on the number of intended targets.
+Single-target models identify positions toward a specific, fixed target~\cite{mohammad2016semeval}, whereas cross-target models extend the model's versatility to multiple targets~\cite{augenstein-etal-2016-stance}.
+Approaches for single-target stance detection use training sets that only include labeled data related to the specific target.
+In contrast, cross-target methods address the challenge of the sparseness in target-specific labeled data, leveraging additional information about the new target for accurate stance predictions.